sanvviratthore/sanvviratthore/README.md

 - 👋 Hi, I’m @sanvviratthore
-- 👀 I’m interested in Data science, AI and learning new technologies.
+- 👀 I’m interested in Data science, AI and App development.
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning DSA and flutter.
 - 💞️ I’m looking to collaborate on Developement projects
-- 📫 How to reach me ...
+- 📫 linkedin.com/in/sanvi-rathore-75611a289

 <!---
 sanvviratthore/sanvviratthore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.